 Let’s start with one of the best-kept secrets of the trade.

 Management of critical resources is business as usual for accountants and has been so for around 2000 years.
-Quoting Wikipedia: “In 70 AD, Pliny the Elder described the structure of the “Tabulae Rationum” as “on one page all the disbursements are entered, on the other page all the receipts; both pages constitute a whole for each operation of every man.”
+Quoting: “In 70 AD, described the structure of the “Tabulae Rationum” as “on one page all the disbursements are entered, on the other page all the receipts; both pages constitute a whole for each operation of every man.”
 This is known today as double-entry bookkeeping, and it is still at the core of accounting.
 Here you see a posting of the purchase of a machine on January 31: